marinamartinezalvaro/RabbitR/README.md

 rabbits.The data are based on perirenal fat (PFat), intramuscular fat (IMF) and loin pH of rabbits belonging to both sexes (Sex), with an specific live weight (LW).
-The data have been taken at different seasons (AE, 2 levels) and rabbits were born at different parity orders (OP), and have a random litter effect (c).This is how DataIMF looks like:
+The data have been taken at different seasons (AE, 2 levels) and rabbits were born at different parity orders (OP),and have a random litter effect (c).This is how DataIMF looks like:

 ``` r
 data(DataIMF)